joshgerdes/jekyll-uno/_posts/2022-07-11-deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 #### Deploy Azure App Service and WebApp

-For the following, we will use a mix of Azure Bicep and the Azure Portal _(I ran into an Access Key error and PowerShell_ [_issue_](https://github.com/Azure/azure-powershell/issues/10645 "webapp: New-AzWebApp does not set LinuxFxVersion from ContainerImageName") _when attempting to map the share using Bicep and PowerShell - if you managed to complete the setup feel free to add a comment in the comments below)_.
+For the following, we will use a mix of Azure Bicep and the Azure Portal _(I ran into an Access Key error and PowerShell_ [_issue_](https://github.com/Azure/azure-powershell/issues/10645 "webapp: New-AzWebApp does not set LinuxFxVersion from ContainerImageName"){:target="_blank"} _when attempting to map the share using Bicep and PowerShell - if you managed to complete the setup feel free to add a comment in the comments below)_.

 Azure Bicep will be used to create the App Service and Storage account + file share, and then we will use the Azure Portal to complete the setup _(Azure WebApp as a Container and mapping the persistent file share)_.